It would be hard to find a property in Middle Tennessee with more history than Dixona Farm, located in Dixon Springs in Smith and Trousdale Counties.

 Today, Dixona is the full-time residence of Faith Young, who has worked hard to preserve the house.
 She protected her property forever with a conservation easement through The Land Trust.
 Faith’s son Stephen, an attorney in Nashville, represented his mother during the transaction and worked with Land Trust staff to make sure that all of their family goals were addressed.

-This is the second family that The Land Trust has worked with in Smith County.
-Tom Beasley, whose family has farmed the land in Dixon Springs since 1803, has protected almost 500 acres of the original Beasley Farm, portions of which are adjacent to conserved Dixona Farm.
+The Land Trust has worked with multiple families in Smith County since 1999, including Tom Beasley, whose family has farmed the land in Dixon Springs since 1803.
+Mr. Beasley has protected almost 500 acres of the original Beasley Farm, portions of which are adjacent to conserved Dixona Farm.

 The protected Beasley Family property holds ancient Native American burial mounds given a rough chronology of the 1300s up to the early 1400s CE.
 Statues excavated from the site are now part of the Smithsonian Institution collection.